3 years full-time, optional placement year (4 year Sandwich Degree) available. Part-time study available.

 We are committed to delivering academic learning of the highest quality, helping you to stretch your mind and fulfil your university ambitions.
 Please take a look at our staff profiles: Craig Wright, Cliff Olsson, Dr Clive Palmer, Sean Burgess, Andrew Procter, Bryan Jones.

-In Year 2, you continue to explore and develop your knowledge, skills and understanding of the coaching process through compulsory modules that include The Coaching Toolkit and The Reflective Coach in addition to PAD&R. You have a wide range of options to choose from that reflect your personal interests and aspirations and this includes the opportunity to choose BA (Hons) Sports Coaching Practice pathway (Sports Coach UK endorsed) that encompasses 150 hours of applied coaching practice.
+You continue to explore and develop your knowledge, skills and understanding of the coaching process through compulsory modules that include The Coaching Toolkit and The Reflective Coach in addition to PAD&R. You have a wide range of options to choose from that reflect your personal interests and aspirations and this includes the opportunity to choose BA (Hons) Sports Coaching Practice pathway (Sports Coach UK endorsed) that encompasses 150 hours of applied coaching practice.
 Options include Sports Psychology, Match Analysis and Sport & International Development.

-In Year 3, you will build upon your academic and vocational skills through the compulsory modules of PAD&R, Community Coaching, Sports Coaching Performance and Development and Sports Coaching Practice and Reflection (Sports Coaching Practice Pathway only).
+You will build upon your academic and vocational skills through the compulsory modules of PAD&R, Community Coaching, Sports Coaching Performance and Development and Sports Coaching Practice and Reflection (Sports Coaching Practice Pathway only).
 In addition, you must choose one compulsory independent module that includes Enterprise for Sport, Research Projects, Consultancy, or a Dissertation.
 Options are still available that build upon the knowledge, skills and understanding from Year 1 and 2, including Elite Coaching Practice and Community Sport Development.